Sfmg LLC Sells 257 Shares of Abbott Laboratories (NYSE:ABT)

 Sfmg LLC lowered its stake in Abbott Laboratories (NYSE:ABT – Free Report) by 4.2% during the third quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 5,929 shares of the healthcare product maker’s stock after selling 257 shares during the period.
 Sfmg LLC’s holdings in Abbott Laboratories were worth $574,000 as of its most recent filing with the SEC.

 A number of other hedge funds also recently modified their holdings of the stock.
 Bank Julius Baer & Co.
 Ltd Zurich increased its position in shares of Abbott Laboratories by 97,996.2% in the second quarter.
 Bank Julius Baer & Co.
 Ltd Zurich now owns 2,101,555,797 shares of the healthcare product maker’s stock worth $229,111,613,000 after purchasing an additional 2,099,413,455 shares during the period.
 BlackRock Inc. increased its position in shares of Abbott Laboratories by 1.2% in the second quarter.
 BlackRock Inc. now owns 137,153,545 shares of the healthcare product maker’s stock worth $14,952,480,000 after purchasing an additional 1,584,552 shares during the period.
 Capital Research Global Investors increased its position in shares of Abbott Laboratories by 1.1% in the second quarter.
 Capital Research Global Investors now owns 77,225,258 shares of the healthcare product maker’s stock worth $8,419,032,000 after purchasing an additional 820,369 shares during the period.
-State Street Corp boosted its stake in Abbott Laboratories by 1.9% in the second quarter.
-State Street Corp now owns 74,817,109 shares of the healthcare product maker’s stock valued at $8,156,561,000 after buying an additional 1,362,889 shares in the last quarter.
+State Street Corp increased its position in shares of Abbott Laboratories by 1.9% in the second quarter.
+State Street Corp now owns 74,817,109 shares of the healthcare product maker’s stock worth $8,156,561,000 after purchasing an additional 1,362,889 shares during the period.
 Finally, Capital International Investors boosted its stake in Abbott Laboratories by 4.9% in the second quarter.
 Capital International Investors now owns 59,178,607 shares of the healthcare product maker’s stock valued at $6,451,127,000 after buying an additional 2,747,652 shares in the last quarter.
 Institutional investors own 73.70% of the company’s stock.

 Analysts Set New Price Targets

 ABT has been the topic of several research analyst reports.
-Royal Bank of Canada reaffirmed an “outperform” rating and issued a $128.00 price objective on shares of Abbott Laboratories in a research note on Thursday.
-Jefferies Financial Group reduced their price objective on Abbott Laboratories from $120.00 to $112.00 in a research note on Monday, October 2nd.
-StockNews.com started coverage on Abbott Laboratories in a research note on Thursday, October 5th.
-They issued a “buy” rating on the stock.
+Raymond James raised their price objective on Abbott Laboratories from $124.00 to $127.00 and gave the company an “outperform” rating in a research note on Thursday.
+Wells Fargo & Company raised their price objective on Abbott Laboratories from $116.00 to $121.00 and gave the company an “overweight” rating in a research note on Wednesday, December 13th.
+Morgan Stanley reduced their price objective on Abbott Laboratories from $112.00 to $107.00 and set an “equal weight” rating on the stock in a research note on Thursday, October 19th.
 Citigroup lifted their price target on Abbott Laboratories from $123.00 to $126.00 and gave the company a “buy” rating in a research note on Thursday.
-Finally, Wells Fargo & Company lifted their price target on Abbott Laboratories from $116.00 to $121.00 and gave the company an “overweight” rating in a research note on Wednesday, December 13th.
+Finally, TheStreet raised Abbott Laboratories from a “c+” rating to a “b-” rating in a research note on Thursday, December 21st.
 Four equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
 According to data from MarketBeat, Abbott Laboratories presently has a consensus rating of “Moderate Buy” and a consensus target price of $120.00.

 Insiders Place Their Bets